daizoru/node-hydrant/README.md

   Hydrant read input from various data sources, and emit a single event stream.

+  For the moment there is not a lot of things that work (Twitter is working, in read-only), but in the future tests should be added, more examples, and maybe some output/push/write functions.

   Current status:

+* Twitter:  Read: 80% - Write: 0% - Tests: No - Usable: hell yes!!
 * Serialport: Read: 50% - Write: 0% - Tests: No - Usable: No
 * Pachube: Read: 50% - Write: 0% - Tests: No - Usable: No
 * Arduino (via Firmata): Read: 50% - Write: 0% - Tests: No - Usable: No
 * ThingSpeak: Read: 50% - Write: 0% - Tests: No - Usable: No
 * IRC Channels:  Read: 50% - Write: 0% - Tests: No - Usable: No
 * RSS feeds: Read: 50% - Write: 0% - Tests: No - Usable: No
-* Twitter:  70% (not tested yet)
-* DataSift:  50% (not tested yet)
+* DataSift: Read: 50% - Write: 0% - Tests: No - Usable: No
-* ØMQ:  50% (not tested yet)
+* ØMQ:  Read: 50% - Write: 0% - Tests: No - Usable: No
-* Kafka:  50% (not tested yet)
+* Kafka:  Read: 50% - Write: 0% - Tests: No - Usable: No
-* AMQP:  50% (not tested yet)
+* AMQP:  Read: 50% - Write: 0% - Tests: No - Usable: No
-* STOMP:  50% (not tested yet)
+* STOMP:  Read: 50% - Write: 0% - Tests: No - Usable: No
-* Cube:  50% (not tested yet)
+* Cube:  Read: 50% - Write: 0% - Tests: No - Usable: No
-* Graphite: 50% (not tested yet)
+* Graphite: Read: 50% - Write: 0% - Tests: No - Usable: No
-* Redis: 50% (not tested yet)
+* Redis: Read: 50% - Write: 0% - Tests: No - Usable: No
-* PostgreSQL: 50% (not tested yet)
+* PostgreSQL: Read: 50% - Write: 0% - Tests: No - Usable: No
-* Generic REST APIs:  50% (not tested yet)
+* Generic REST APIs:  Read: 50% - Write: 0% - Tests: No - Usable: No

-## What it can be used for

-  Some ideas, in random order: ambient colored lighting to show the current world mood, quake alerting systems, chatroom bots, text-to-speech or personal assistant systems, hacker devices, art installations..
+## Use cases

+  Hydrant is designed to sip data from heterogeneous streams (web/irc/twitter etc..), in order to detect interesting events on the noise for a private project.
+But really, the "do something with the data" part is left as an exercice to the developer.

+  But OK you need ideas: play with Arduino, Twitter stream, create an alert system if people on irc, blogs or tweet "earthquake", "market collaspe", "it's snowing", "raining" or "iPhone 5", if your app is sending alerts over your company message queue..

 ## Licence

   BSD: [LICENCE.txt](https://github.com/daizoru/hook.io-hydrant/blob/master/LICENCE.txt))

+## TODO

+  Implement
 ## Installation

 ### Global install: